 - Inn of the Sea Vacations

 - Vrbo Properties

 Yellow Point is technically considered part of Ladysmith.
-Cedar, on the otherhand, is part of Nanaimo, yet is often (mistakenly) used to describe the Yellow Point area.
+Cedar, on the other hand, is part of Nanaimo, yet is often (mistakenly) used to describe the Yellow Point area.
 (There is literally only one street that separates the two communities).
-While in the Cedar (and Yellow Point) area you may want to check out these other attractions:
+While in the area you may want to check out these other attractions:

 The Cranberry Arms – Founded in 1878 by Michael and Anne Halloran, who won the property in a game of cards!
 It was then called “The Cranberry Hotel”.
 It still operates as a pub and hotel.

-What is your favorite thing to do in Yellow Point and/or Cedar?
+What is your favourite thing to do in Yellow Point and/or Cedar?
 Let me know in the comments below.

 Save this article for future use by pinning this image on Pinterest: